otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 ## Deployment

-Jenkins pipeline script entails several stages, each responsible for a specific part of the secutity checking and deployment processes:
+Jenkins pipeline script entails several stages, each responsible for a specific part of the security checking and deployment processes:

 1. **Clean Workspace:** Cleans the workspace using the `cleanWs()` step.